-The Georgia housing market continues to be robust in 2023 by a combination of high demand, limited supply, and steadily increasing house selling prices.
+The Georgia housing market continues to be robust by a combination of high demand, limited supply, and steadily increasing house selling prices.
 A study finds that Georgia has the most overpriced housing market in America.
 According to data from Florida Atlantic University, Georgia has the most overpriced housing market in the United States, with Atlanta topping the list.

-Atlanta, Georgia's capital city, beats out multiple Florida cities, Charlotte, North Carolina, and Memphis, Tennessee, to take the top spot for 2023.
+Atlanta, Georgia's capital city, beats out multiple Florida cities, Charlotte, North Carolina, and Memphis, Tennessee, to take the top spot last year.
 The researchers used their own methodology combined with open-source data from Zillow and other providers.
 The data shows that homes in Atlanta are selling for more than 51% more than what they're worth, leading to a big difference between how much people are paying and how much the home is actually valued.

 The study found that the average listing price in Atlanta was $357,677, but the expected home value was only $236,627.
 This means that if you're looking to buy a home in Atlanta, you could be paying over $100,000 more than the actual value of the property.
 There are several reasons why Atlanta's housing market is so overpriced.